 While we sign the contract with the builder, we ensure that the risk is balanced and risk mitigation clauses, especially on builder default, exist, but at times miss the fine print.
 I did check that there was a penalty clause if the builder defaulted on timely completion, but forgot to read that the prerequisite was not to have a single delayed payment on the milestone payment schedule.
 While on Work-related travel outside India, I missed two milestone deadlines and chose to physically inspect and pay delayed charges vs. paying on time without checking the completeness of the milestone they were charging me for, not realizing what I was getting into.
 For a mere 70,000 INR of delayed payment accrued over the payment period, I did not get eligible for ~INR 8 lakhs of penalty charges payable to me by the builder for delayed possession.
 Something I could not reverse.
 So knowing it in detail is critical from day 1.
 Read well, connect the dots, and execute meticulously.

-Happy that the project has a clubhouse, many standard facilities, multiple buildings, and options; however, I did not realize that the builder's OC depended on completing certain standard project features and not just the phase or structure I had booked my unit.
-So, despite my unit is complete, the builder had no occupation certificate, so I had no possession.
-Somehow, I was smart and lucky enough not to fall in the trap of taking conditional possession, thus letting the builder off the hook from his deliverables and responsibilities and transferring the risk from Him to Me.
+Happy that the project has a clubhouse, many standard facilities, multiple buildings, and options; however, I did not realize that the builder’s OC depended on completing certain standard project features and not just the phase or structure I had booked my unit.
+So, despite my unit being complete, the builder had no occupation certificate, so I had no possession.
+Somehow, I was smart and lucky enough not to fall into the trap of taking conditional possession, thus letting the builder off the hook for his deliverables and responsibilities and transferring the risk from Him to Me.

 Expectations from Developers / Builders